 Q: How much of the product do I take to find relief?

-Q: What is the difference between the 24:1 CBD Elixir and the Hemp Elixir 750?
+Q: What is the difference between the Hemp Elixir 750 and the Goddess 750?

 Q: Are Sow Eden's products made from cannabis or hemp?
 I've heard hemp-derived CBD is not as effective as cannabis derived CBD.